cmsc330fall23/cmsc330fall23/projects/project2.md

   # get back "Glutamine <- Methionine".
 Then, we return in the order we read the sequence (right to left), thus returning: "Methionine Glutamine" which
   # would actually be "AUGCAA".
   # When returning the RNA sequence, you should return in this order: "AUGCAA" and NOT "AACGUA"

+  # If there is an incorrect number of arguments to an operator, delete it before moving on.
+  # START Methionine SWAP STOP
+  # This should just return "Methionine"
 ```

 ## Testing & Submission